How do I sample for oak wilt?

 Do fill out and include a Sample Submission Form, available online at our website.

 Don’t send dried up or dead branches, trunk pieces or slabs, or bark pieces (see above examples of inadequate submissions).
 Even if the tree has oak wilt disease, we cannot recover the pathogen from these types of plant material.
 Inadequate samples can produce a false negative, which is a “negative” when in fact the tree has oak wilt disease.

 Don’t ship samples on Fridays; samples are not delivered to campus on weekends and may not arrive in the lab in good condition the following week.

 Don’t put the Sample Submission Form inside the bag with the plant material.
 This will prevent it from getting damp or soiled.

-> Please contact us at email@example.com or (517) 355-4536 for further clarification on sample collection and/or shipping.
+Please contact us at email@example.com or (517) 355-4536 for questions and further clarification on sample collection and/or shipping.